Sunday, June 30, 2024

 But spend five minutes outdoors wherever you are and you’re almost certain to hear birds singing.
 Find interesting patterns in vegetation.
 Feel the breeze on your skin.

-It’s easy to fall into a trap where confuse quality time in nature with the amount of effort we expended to enjoy it.
+It’s easy to fall into a trap where you confuse quality time in nature with the amount of effort we expended to enjoy it.
 When we do that, however, nature becomes something that we enjoy only sporadically on the rare occasions when we have the time and resources to venture out.

 In my yard, perhaps 25 feet from my front door, I have had the pleasure of getting to know a red-breasted sapsucker family that took up residence in an elm tree.
 From my back deck, I’ve enjoyed numerous autumn mornings watching a ruby-crowned kinglet dart around trees foraging for insects.
 The season provided a touch of golden color, while also removing some leaves, making the elusive bird a bit easier to track.